 Anh N. Tran, PhD, MPH, Associate Professor of Family Medicine and Community Health, and Vice Chief of Education for the Division of Community Health, serves as Director for the PCLT Third Year Study Program.
 Dr. Tran received her MPH in Community Health Sciences from UCLA and spent time in Vietnam as a Fogarty International Center research fellow conducting HIV/AIDS research with young people.
 While completing her PhD in Health Behavior and Health Education at UNC-Chapel Hill, she received pre-doctoral fellowship training from the NCI Cancer Control and Education Program, administered through UNC Lineberger Comprehensive Cancer Center.
 Dr. Tran has over two decades of experience in implementing and evaluating community-engaged research initiatives aimed at improving the health status of communities which face the greatest health inequities.
 She has conducted her work in both domestic and international settings, and topics have included lay health advisor programs, culturally competent healthcare, patient-provider interaction, mental health services, cancer health disparities, and chronic and infectious disease prevention.
 Aside from her research endeavors, Dr. Tran’s roles in education/training include directing the Duke Master of Health Sciences in Clinical Leadership Program, Duke-Johnson & Johnson Nurse Leadership Program (2013-2021) for advanced practice nurses; and Community Health elective for Master in Biomedical Sciences, medical and physician assistant students.
 She also will serve as the inaugural director for the Duke Advanced Practice Provider Leadership Institute (APPLI).

-Melissa Graham has been the coordinator of the Longitudinal Integrated Clerkship (LIC) since its launch in 2015 and is new to the Primary Care Leadership Track.
+Melissa Graham serves as program coordinator for the Primary Care Leadership Track.
 She's been in North Carolina since 1977 when she came for 6 months and fell in love with the state.
 She is a graduate of Guilford College in Business Administration.
 Melissa enjoys helping guide medical students to become wonderful physicians.

 Devdutta Sangvai, MD, MBA